Under the Hood, Pt. 2: Microsoft Store Apps

 No, you can't.
 This one is more interesting and very much revolves around how, out of the box, the Windows OS handles delivery of the apps using the new Store app type.

-Contrary to speculation (including mine), it's not sending an instruction of winget install --ID 9WZDNCRFJ3PZ --accept-source-agreements --accept-package-agreements (which does work to deliver the Company Portal, if you're interested), and that wouldn't even work during a standard ESP due to winget (delivered as part of the App Installer package) not being registered during Autopilot.
+(which does work to deliver the Company Portal, if you're interested), and that wouldn't even work during a standard ESP due to winget (delivered as part of the App Installer package) not being registered during Autopilot.

 While the request to install an app of this type is done by winget, it's a direct COM API request between the Intune Management Agent (IME) and the Microsoft Store, bypassing the user CLI availability of winget entirely.